Skip to content

 Ages 3-5 (Preschool)

 Developmental stage: Concrete thinking, limited understanding of abstract concepts, trusting.
 What they need: Simple gospel truths, introduction to Jesus.
-How to teach: (1) God loves you: 'God made you and loves you SO much!,' (2) Sin simply: 'Sin = doing wrong things, disobeying God.
-Everyone sins, even grown-ups,' (3) Jesus died for you: 'Jesus died on cross to take punishment for our sins.
-Then He came alive again!,' (4) Trust Jesus: 'We can ask Jesus to forgive our sins and be our friend forever,' (5) CAUTION: Don't pressure decision.
-Plant seeds, let God grow.
-Prayer of young child may be genuine, but don't assume understanding yet.
+How to teach: (1) God loves you: 'God made you and loves you SO much!,' (2) Sin simply: 'Sin means doing wrong things, disobeying God.
+Everyone sins, even grown-ups,' (3) Jesus died for you: 'Jesus died on the cross to take the punishment for our sins.
+Then He came alive again!,' (4) Trust Jesus: 'We can ask Jesus to forgive our sins and be our friend forever,' (5) CAUTION: Don't pressure a decision.
+Plant seeds, let God grow them.
+A young child's prayer may be genuine, but don't assume full understanding yet.
 Goal: Plant gospel seeds, introduce Jesus as Savior.

 2